Deester4x4jr/grav-plugin-import/README.md

 # grav-plugin-import
-Used to allow importing of yaml files into grav pages
+This plugin is used to allow importing of yaml files for use in templates